Trump walks back summit comments, says he supports intel agencies on Russia meddling

 "I said the word would instead of wouldn't...I think that probably clarifies things pretty good by itself."

-At one point, the lights in the White House went out as Trump made his remarks.
+At one point, the lights in the White House room went out as Trump made his remarks.

 "Oops, they just turned off the light," Trump said, joking: "That must be the intelligence agencies."